Wapsie Valley falls to A-P

 Up next

-Wapsie Valley will host North Iowa Cedar League rival Gladbrook-Reinbeck on Friday at 7:45 p.m. for the final game before the winter break.
+Wapsie Valley played North Iowa Cedar League rival Gladbrook-Reinbeck on Friday in the final game before the winter break.
+They will play Janesville at Upper Iowa University on Saturday, Jan.
+4 when play resumes.

 Scoring by quarter